 - Vallesi S, Tighe E, Bropho H, Potangaroa M & Watkins L 2020.
 Wongee Mia: An Innovative Family-Centred Approach to Addressing Aboriginal Housing Needs and Preventing Eviction in Australia.
 Int J Environ Res Public Health 17.

 - Ware VA 2013.
-Housing strategies that improve Indigenous health outcomes. (ed., Australian Institute of Health and Welfare & Australian Institute of Family Studies).
-Canberra: Closing the Gap Clearinghouse.
+Housing strategies that improve Indigenous health outcomes.
+Canberra: AIHW produced for Closing the Gap Clearinghouse.